smasongarrison/syllabi/MegaSyllabus.md

 ## Course Modality {-}

 This course is designated as a blended course.
 This designation is because this course's modality changes based on the level of COVID-19 transmission in the community.
-When COVID-19 community transmission is low or medium, this class will be in-person.
+When COVID-19 community transmission is low or medium, this class will be in-person and masking will be required.
 However, if COVID-19 transmission is high in the community, this course may be moved entirely online in order to protect the health and safety of students and instructor.
 In the case that we move online, the in-person sessions will become synchronous online sessions.
 Any changes will be clearly and promptly communicated via email.